 The objective of the LST algorithm is to calculate LST at each pixel in a moderate resolution (750 m) granule with all available input.
 Two similar regression algorithms are used to perform this retrieval:

-1) The operational baseline algorithm is the 2-band split-window algorithm where only the LWIR band pair M15 and M16 are used.
-The 2-band split-window algorithm is set as the baseline operatonal algorithm by a run time switch.
+1) The operational baseline algorithm is the 2-band split-window algorithm where only the thermal infrared (TIR) band pair M15 and M16 are used.
+The 2-band split-window algorithm is set as the baseline operational algorithm by a run time switch.

-2) A 4-band dual-split window algorithm is available as an optional algorithm that uses brightness temperatures from two pair of VIIRS wavebands—one pair in the Medium-Wavelength Infrared (MWIR) atmospheric window (Bands M12 and M13) and the other pair in the Long-Wavelength Infrared (LWIR) atmospheric window (Bands M15 and M16), and Quality assessment flags for each pixel are stored in the LST Flag output..
+2) A 4-band dual-split window algorithm is available originally as an optional algorithm that uses brightness temperatures from two pair of VIIRS wavebands—one pair in the Medium-Wavelength Infrared (MWIR) atmospheric window (Bands M12 and M13) and the other pair in the TIR atmospheric window (Bands M15 and M16), and Quality assessment flags for each pixel are stored in the LST Flag output.

 2.1.2.2 LST Retrieval Logic….